ZhouHaobang/summer-project/README.md

 # summer-project

-These are the codes for numerical experienments in my dissertation.
-We upload codes for the following three algorithms.
+The code for numerical experiments in my dissertation is uploaded here.
+We mainly upload code for the following three algorithms.

 Three algorithms:
 1. Alternating Direction Method of Multipliers (ADMM)